*This article was last updated May 2020.

 What makes a great mentor?

-The mentors listed above all had something in common for you or your employees — they did something to stand out.
-Maybe it was an example they set, or a connection with their personality, communication style, or even being inspired by their working style or goal-setting.
+All great mentors have something in common — they do something to stand out.
+Maybe it was an example they set, an inspirational working style, or there's a connection to their mentee personality or, communication style.

-EXERCISE: Encourage you and your employees to sit down and reflect on what made a past or current mentor so great.
+EXERCISE: Encourage your employees to reflect on what made a past or current mentor so great.
 Here's an example of what Steve Jobs received from his first mentor, Robert Friedland:

 "Robert was very much an outgoing, charismatic guy, a real salesman.
 Jobs got the inspiration for the name 'Apple' after staying on Friedland's apple farm, and a technique that became one of his hallmarks for decades after: 'reality distortion field.'
 This was a way for Job's to use charisma and force of personality to persuade others to follow his vision, regardless of the facts.
 Jobs became more sure of himself and a little dictatorial after spending time with Friedland."